mmarulandc/portfolio-app/README.md

 And that was a brief explanation about how I built the application, I did not get to make it run locally on another pc besides mine, but the application is currently deployed.

+It took me around 25 hours to finish the entire app, from the beginning with zero expertise using serverless architecture.

 ## Running test cases